 Assesses vocabulary and grammar points as well as sentence, paragraph and essay structure

 Scores for the writing task are based on a writing rubric created in accordance with the standards and outcomes of our EAP program

 The online test evaluates both the use of English and listening skills.

 Students are tested on their knowledge of grammatical forms and vocabulary in the Use of English section and listening comprehension skills in the Listening section.
 In addition, both sections test how well students understand what is communicated.
 Understanding meaning is fundamental to communication and is an excellent indicator of language ability

 Former EAP students who have been out of the EAP program for more than one term are required to take the English proficiency test before entering the program again.

-Students who have applied to post-secondary programs are instructed to take the TOEFL or IELTS prior to arriving at Niagara College.
-In certain cases, if a student does not provide the required proof of English (TOEFL, IELTS), they may take the English Placement Test at Niagara College for placement in the EAP program.
+Students who have applied to post-secondary programs are instructed to take the TOEFL or Academic IELTS prior to arriving at Niagara College.
+In certain cases, if a student does not provide the required proof of English (TOEFL, Academic IELTS), they may take the English Placement Test at Niagara College for placement in the EAP program.
 Students must contact testing coordinator, Christina Posteraro, to arrange a testing date prior to the start of their post-secondary program.
 There is a $100.00 fee associated with taking the test and payment can be made through International Student Accounts.